-Steinberg Law Firm, LLP is a personal injury firm with offices in Charleston, Goose Creek, and Summerville, South Carolina.
+Steinberg Law Firm, LLC is a personal injury firm with offices in Charleston, Goose Creek, and Summerville, South Carolina.
 The firm’s practice areas encompass workers’ compensation, catastrophic injuries, vehicle accidents, premises liability, wrongful death, construction defects, dangerous products, dog bites, medical malpractice, and nursing home abuse.

 Founded by Irving Steinberg in 1927, the firm has nearly 100 years of experience advocating for injured individuals in South Carolina.
 The firm is particularly experienced in the area of workers’ compensation with the firm’s founder, Irving Steinberg, having been one of the lawyers who helped draft and push for the enactment of South Carolina’s workers’ compensation law.
 The firm’s lawyers have vast experience advocating for injured people and have obtained some of the largest jury verdicts, workers’ compensation awards and settlements in South Carolina.
 Regardless of the size of a case, the firm’s lawyers emphasize providing every client with the highest level of advocacy, attention and compassion.

 With nearly 100 years’ history as a successful South Carolina law firm, the firm feels grateful and obligated to give back to the community that has trusted and supported it for so many years.
 The firm’s financial and time commitments to numerous community organizations, college scholarships for local students, and service on boards and commissions is evidence of our deep commitment to the community.